cbmr-data/cbmr-data.github.io/esrum/_sources/usage/slurm/basics.rst.txt

  Reserving resources
 *********************

-By default a ``sbatch`` will request 1 CPU and just under 15 GB of ram per reserved CPU.
+By default, a ``sbatch`` will request 1 CPU and just under 15 GB of ram per reserved CPU.
 Jobs will not be executed before the requested resources are available on a node and your jobs cannot exceed the amount of resources you've requested.